 These have a shunt field which is separately excited.
 They have a good starting torque but might face problems in variable speed application.

 Short Shunt DC Motor

-In here, the shunt field winding is only connected with the armature winding and that to in parallel.
-The field coil, which is in series is entirely exposed to current before being split up into armature.
+In here, the shunt field winding is only connected with the armature winding and that too in parallel.
+The field coil, which is in series is entirely exposed to current before being split up into the armature.

 Long Shunt DC Motor

 In here, the shunt field winding is connected in parallel with both series field coil and armature which are again connected with each other in series.